As the leader of the Australian Government, the Prime Minister of Australia is also the leader of the country.

 This is traditionally the Leader of the party.

-Unlike other countries, namely the United States, where the President is limited in the amount of time they’re allowed to serve, there is no fixed limit in the Australian political landscape.
+There is no fixed term limit in the Australian political landscape.
 As long as the Prime Minister holds their position as a member of parliament and maintains the support of the government, they have the ability to stay in the role for many years.

 Any serving Australian Prime Minister is open to having their position challenged by members of their party or coalition of parties, and having their position taken away from them.
 A recent example of this is with Prime Minister Kevin Rudd, who was challenged and then resigned knowing he would not be able to hold his position in 2010.